fern-api/fern/packages/docs/docs/using/generators.md

 ---
+sidebar_label: "Code generators"
 sidebar_position: 9
 ---

-# Fern Generators
+# Code Generators

 Code generators run remotely in the cloud.
-The input is a of API Definition file (YAML) and the output is auto generated code.
+The input is a Fern Definition (a set of YAML files) and the output is auto generated code.
 Specify the generators you'd like to use in `generators.yml`.

 |  **Name**  |                                       **Description**                                        |   **CLI Command**   |                                            **Library**                                             |
 | :--------: | :------------------------------------------------------------------------------------------: | :-----------------: | :------------------------------------------------------------------------------------------------: |